 Did you hear that?
 It’s the consumer, making choices by the second, reacting to an ever-changing world.
 What continues to amaze me is how many businesses, large and small, keep missing the messages consumers are sending.
 That’s why it is important to pay attention to Main Street.
 The social and economic shifts taking place are sending loud signals, but not all businesses and leaders are listening.

 Some believe brands set the trends.
 There is some truth to that.
 But what often gets missed is that the best brands, especially their designers and innovation teams, listen to Main Street.
 They do so not only to create products that connect with consumers, but also to understand how to sell those products and services more effectively.
 We should not be surprised by how many businesses fail to listen at all.
-In fact, I would argue there is a strong correlation between not listening to Main Street and business failures, CEO turnover, employee exits, customer defections, and, of course, product and promotional failures.
+There is a strong correlation between not listening to Main Street and business failures, CEO turnover, employee exits, customer defections, and, of course, product and promotional failures.

 While many are busy chasing whatever successful retailers appear to be doing, the smart money should be on understanding Main Street.
 Even the most creative fashion designers look there for ideas.